thegetty/quire-docs/content/docs-v1/figure-images.md

 {{< /q-class >}}

 Now that you've created your .html file you will need to add the table information to the `figures.yaml`.
 Similarly to embedding audio clips and videos, you will need to add a `media_type` to the entry.
 In this case, the type would be `table`.
-Make sure the `src` matches the name of the .html file you added to the `/_assets/images` directory.
+Make sure the `src` matches the name of the HTML file you added to the `/_assets/images` directory.

 ```YAML
 - id: "table-1-1"